 PCP client applications are programmed using the Performance Metrics API (PMAPI), documented in Chapter 3.
 The PMAPI provides performance tool developers with access to all of the distributed services of the Performance Metrics Collection System (PMCS), and is the interface used by the standard PCP utilities.

-Source for a sample PMAPI client may be found in the directory /var/pcp/demos/pmclient, if the pcp.sw.demo subsystem has been installed.
+Source for a sample PMAPI client may be found in the directory /var/pcp/demos/pmclient.